changqiong/changqiong.github.io/_pages/Services.md

 ---

 ## Long Term
+* ACM Transactions on Architecture and Code Optimization: Associate Editor
 * Journal of Real-Time Image Processing: Associate Editor
 * IEEE Transactions on Parallel and Distributed Systems: Reproducibility Reviewer

 ## Short Term
-### Review for Journal
+### Review for Journal*
+* Journal of Systems Architecture (2020-2024)
-* IEEE Transactions on Parallel and Distributed Systems
+* IEEE Transactions on Parallel and Distributed Systems (2024)
-* Journal of Parallel and Distributed Computing
+* Journal of Parallel and Distributed Computing (2023)
-* Journal of Systems Architecture
-* IEEE Transactions on Circuits and Systems for Video Technology
-* Journal of Real-Time Image Processing
-* IEEE Robotics and Automation Magazine
+* IEEE Robotics and Automation Magazine (2023)
-* Applied Soft Computing
+* Applied Soft Computing (2023)
-* Computer Vision and Image Understanding
+* Computer Vision and Image Understanding (2023)
-* Expert Systems With Applications
+* Expert Systems With Applications (2023)
-* IET Image Processing
+* IET Image Processing (2023)
-* Mechanical Systems and Signal Processing
+* Mechanical Systems and Signal Processing (2023)
-* IEEE Transactions on Intelligent Transportation Systems
+* IEEE Transactions on Intelligent Transportation Systems (2024)
+* IEEE Transactions on Circuits and Systems for Video Technology (2020, 2021)

 ### Review for Conference
 *  International Conference on Database Systems for Advanced Applications (DASFAA) 2024.